 The proposer delivered a presentation on this modification to paragraph F.11.2.3, which stemmed from the analysis on the testing results on a number of issues affecting No Load Costs.
-SEMO highlighted error in the legal drafting of the text of code.
+SEMO highlighted error in the legal drafting of the text of code which has been reflected in the systems.
 Between 2 conditions where no load costs should be set to zero the logical connector is ‘and’ instead of ‘or’.
 The first condition is when final Physical Notification is not zero and the second condition where Metered Quantity is zero.

 The proposer explained that one or the other can be true and shouldn’t happen simultaneously for the No Load Cost to be set to zero.
 The error only affected that one paragraph.
 SEMO are satisfied that it seems to be an isolated case although they will carry out a review of all similar constructions in the T&SC.